Tuesday, 31 May 2016

 Bird-snow decorated cliffs

 Medny is stunningly beautiful!
-Towering moss-covered cliffs some with grass mats on top like strange looking wigs, caves and tiny hollows where seabirds nest.
-The sea was fairly calm as we glided through kelp forests that hugged the cliffs and provide a safe haven for sea otters.
-Our little flotilla had an audience - curious sea otters kept popping their heads up in ones and twos, mums with their young on their bellies, to check us out.
+Towering moss-covered cliffs, some with grass mats on top like strange-looking toupees, caves and tiny hollows where seabirds nest, plunged almost vertically to the ocean.
+Fortunately the sea was fairly calm with only a diaphanous blanket of fog hanging over us as we glided through kelp forests that hug the cliffs and provide a safe haven for the Northern Sea Otters and other marine life.
+Our little flotilla had an audience - the curious sea otters kept popping their heads up out of the kelp in ones and twos, including mums with their young on their bellies, to check us out.
 Adorable!
 They float on their backs while not diving.
-Sea urchins are their food of choice but they also eat clams and other crustaceans which they gather lots of then tuck them into skin flaps under their arms before surfacing to eat floating on their backs often using rocks and shells to crack open their food, clever things.
+Sea urchins are their food of choice but they also eat clams and other crustaceans which they gather and tuck into skin flaps under their arms before surfacing to eat floating on their backs.
+They often using rocks and shells to crack open their food, clever things.
+The kelp was dense and we had to untangle ourselves a number of times but oh how marvellous to see such a sea forest.

-We cruised slowly around rocky headlands, passed beaches littered with debris (mainly large logs), maneuvered between rocking outcrops 'iced' with 'bird snow' and poked into the entrances of large sea caverns.
+We cruised slowly around rocky headlands, passed beaches littered with debris (mainly large logs), maneuvered between rocky outcrops 'iced' with 'bird snow' and poked into the entrances of large sea caverns.
 I spotted a few pairs of Horned Puffins - they are soooo cute!
-They perch and nest on the tiniest rock ledges and their babies learn to fly by basically falling off.
+They perch and nest on the tiniest rock ledges and their babies learn to fly by simply falling off the cliff.
 I was very happy and there was so much more yet to come - what a magic holiday!

-We rode back to the ship in dense fog which had started to descend around noon.
-An absolutely perfect morning.
-The afternoon we set course for the Zhupanova River on the east coast of Kamchatka to search for ginormous Stellar sea eagles.
+We rode back to the ship in dense fog which had started to descend around noon after an absolutely perfect morning.
+That afternoon we set course for the Zhupanova River on the east coast of Kamchatka to search for ginormous Stellar sea eagles.

 Sunday, 29 May 2016